krzysg/ModernCMakeTemplate/README.md

 cd ../..
 ```

-and repeating this step for LibB.
-But since we have master CMakeLists.txt we can use it.
+and repeating this step for `LibB`.
+But since we have master `CMakeLists.txt` we can use it.

 Now, we have libraries installed and we would like to use it in external project.
-Such a example is in 'externalClientProject' directory.
+Such a example is in `externalClientProject` directory.
-To build it run (remember in setting up env variable since we have intalled LibA and LibB in non standard directory):
+To build it run (remember in setting up env variable since we have intalled `LibA` and `LibB` in non standard directory):
 ```
 cd externalClientProject